 Here’s a great tip if you use Apple Notes.
 If your iPad is locked, tap it to wake up the screen and display a new note, the last note you viewed or the last note you created.
 You can choose which you prefer in Settings > Notes > Access Notes from Lock Screen.

 But you can also use it as a stylus

-While the Apple Pencil isn’t intended to be a stylus to control the iPad, you can use it as such.
+While the Apple Pencil and Logitech Crayon aren’t intended to be used as styluses to control the iPad, you can use them as such.
 For some apps, this can be very practical.
 You can tap buttons, drag sliders and select objects.
 This is great for editing photos, for example, because it is a lot easier to tap some of the small icons in complex editing apps with the Pencil than with a finger.

-You can annotate PDFs using the Apple Pencil either using the iOS Markup tools or with one of the many such apps available for iOS.
+You can annotate PDFs using the Apple Pencil oc Logitech Crayon either using the iOS Markup tools or with one of the many such apps available for iOS.
 Open a PDF, tap the Markup icon and draw.
-You can also sign PDFs using the Apple Pencil.
+You can also sign PDFs using these devices.

-One of my favorite uses for the Apple Pencil is editing text.
+One of my favorite uses for the Apple Pencil or Logitech Crayon is editing text.
 Text editing on an iOS device is clumsy at best; it’s hard to select items and it’s even harder to drag the little lollipops at the beginning and end of a selection.
 With the Apple Pencil, I can easily edit texts I write, select and move text, or select text for deletion.
-I sometimes use the Apple Pencil to tap letters on the keyboard when I’m fixing typos or adding short words.
+I sometimes use the pencil to tap letters on the keyboard when I’m fixing typos or adding short words.

-If you have a new iPad Pro, the Apple Pencil is a worthwhile addition to the device.
-Even if you don’t draw, you may find lots of uses for the Apple Pencil and it may streamline your work with the tablet.
+If you have a new iPad Pro, the Apple Pencil or Logitech Crayon is a worthwhile addition to the device.
+Even if you don’t draw, you may find lots of uses for your pencil device and it may streamline your work with the tablet.